-Dehydrated Chanterelle Mushrooms Flavor
+Flavor of Dehydrated Chanterelle Mushrooms

 These mushrooms are earthy and nutty with apricot ntes and pair well with saffron, bay leaves, thyme, parsley, and garlic.

-Dehydrated Chanterelle Mushrooms Uses
+Uses of Dehydrated Chanterelle Mushrooms

 To reconstitute, simmer in water for 15-20 minutes then drain or reserve liquid for further use.
 Add to cream sauces, eggs and poultry, pork and veal dishes.
 Saute in butter.
 Try in risotto.